mmustra/rxjs-poll/README.md

 **Version 2** ([source](https://github.com/mmustra/rxjs-poll)) introduces an API focused on strategy-based configuration with improved type safety and clearer separation between polling delays and retry behavior.
 See [V2_CHANGES.md](docs/V2_CHANGES.md) for detailed migration guide and examples.

 **Version 1** ([source](https://github.com/mmustra/rxjs-poll/tree/v1)) will continue to receive bug fixes and security updates.

+## 🤝 Contributing

+Contributions are welcome!
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+Have a question?
+Check out [GitHub Discussions](https://github.com/mmustra/rxjs-poll/discussions) to ask questions, share ideas, or get help from the community.

 ## 🙌 Credits